megseekosh/kid_align/README.md

 `bin/mfa_align corpus_directory dictionary_path language_model output`

-where `corpus_directory` is the directory containin each speaker's textgrid and .wav files;
+where `corpus_directory` is the directory containing each speaker's textgrid and .wav files;

 `dictionary_path` is the dictionary for the language you are aligning